ls1intum/thesis-template-typst/chapters/04/main.typ

 === User Interface <ra-user-interface>

-#rect(
+// #rect(
-  width: 100%,
+//   width: 100%,
-  radius: 10%,
+//   radius: 10%,
-  stroke: 0.5pt,
+//   stroke: 0.5pt,
-  fill: yellow,
+//   fill: yellow,
-)[
+// )[
-  Note: Show mockups of the user interface of the software you develop and their connections / transitions.
+//   Note: Show mockups of the user interface of the software you develop and their connections / transitions.
 You can also create a storyboard. *Important:* Describe the mockups and their rationale in the text.
-]
+// ]
+==== Course Overview

 @ra-courses shows that the button for course enrollment is not in the center and that a course, where progress is impossible, is green.
 Additionally, the list rows do not follow the automatic behavior that if a user pushes down on a row, the system highlights it.